mtsznowak/screen-capture/README.md

 yaourt -S gstreamer gst-plugins-ugly gst-plugins-good gst-plugins-base
 ```

-It is not required, but if you plan to record with audio, install pulseaudio:
+It is not required, but if you plan to record with audio, install pulseaudio and gst-libav:

 ```
-yaourt -S pulseaudio
+yaourt -S pulseaudio gst-libav
 ```

 It is not required, but if you plan to record ``gif`` videos, install [gifski](https://gif.ski/):